bodhimindwellness/bodhimindwellness.github.io/_posts/2024-10-08-Dharani-Wellness-Retreat-July-27-31-2025.markdown

 (5 days - 4 nights)

 ## FEES:
-include airport transfer, all retreat activities including food and accommodation.
+include airport transfer, all retreat activities, food and accommodation.
 FLASH SALES :

 <b>50% discount for the whole month of May 2025!!!</b>